 “The ideal weather service provider for us had to be somebody that could provide us with real-time storm tracking capabilities at our fingertips where we could control what we’re looking at,” he explains, “and we needed the ability to measure the threats posed by cloud-to-ground lightning.
 We live in what’s generally considered the lightning capital of the world.”
-Specifically, Tropicana Field required information on storm location, probable path, when the storm would arrive, if that path included the stadium, and what threat or threats if any a storm posed to the fans, to our employees in the parking lot, and to the facility itself.
+Specifically, Tropicana Field required information on storm location, probable path, storm arrival time, and if the storm path included the stadium.
+They also needed to know what threats a storm posed to the fans, the employees in the parking lot, and the facility itself.

 When Previtera attended a Stadium Managers Association meeting, he attended with these objectives in mind.
-There, he met a Baron Critical Weather Intelligence team member, who demonstrated Baron Threat Net by pulling up historical data for the stadium—from the day of the lightning strike.
-Lightning data is compiled from hundreds of lightning sensors across the country that record lightning electric field waveforms.
-Within seconds, this data is integrated into and displayed on an interactive map in Baron Threat Net, showing users the location and the type of lightning strike.
+There, he met a Baron Weather team member, who demonstrated pulling up historical data for the stadium—from the day of the lightning strike.
+Lightning data is compiled from hundreds of lightning sensors nationwide that record lightning electric field waveforms.
+Within seconds, this data is integrated into and displayed on an interactive map showing users the location and the type of lightning strike.
 The service also tracks the path of storms with Baron Storm Track.
 “He showed me what we would have seen had we been able to access Baron Threat Net back then,” says Previtera, “I knew right then and there that I had found the weather service I was looking for.”

 Weather Data Improves Operational Decision-Making

-Before and after every game or event at the facility, thousands of people enter and exit.
+Thousands of people enter and exit before and after every game or event at the facility.
 These crowds undergo systematic security checks at points of entry to the stadium.
 In severe weather, this process can take on increased danger.
 So, Previtera and his operations team must balance the importance of security checks with protecting people from harsh weather.